koder77/l1vmgodata/README.md

 The second is for the new web browser formular to save/load data.

 NEW: in the web form the form is always visible. also after commands are executed.

+NEW: TLS/SSL connections with authentication
+See l1vmgodata.go comments at top!

 You can connect via: